jessestuart/examples/aws-node-typescript-rest-api-with-dynamodb/README.md

 `npm i`

 You can then run the compiler by running `tsc` in this directory.
 It will pull the settings from .tsconfig and extra @types from package.json.
 The output create.js file is what will be uploaded by serverless.

-For brevity, I have just demonstrated this to match with the todos/create.js lambda function
+For brevity, I have just demonstrated this to match with the todos/create.js lambda function.